rulingcode/CAAA/layer_2/a_readme.txt

-﻿s = server side processor class. c = client side processor class. m = a simple structure for data formatting x = Refers to the service y = Refers to the function e = Refers to the enum h = Refers to a delegate
+﻿s = Refers to the class on service side c = Refers to the class on client side m = Refers to the data structure e = Refers to the enum h = Refers to the delegate

+x = Refers to the service naming y = Refers to the function naming k = Refers to the skelet naming u = Refers to the user naming